Hi there's a number of cool places MUST visit in Penang. I reckon list as below:

 The Hills - Camerons/Frasers, only if you're a nature lover.
 December is mad-peak period at Camerons so bet to avoid.
 Camerons has some pretty interesting tea plantations and nature walks.
 Frasers is a pure nature/hikers paradise.
 Not much to do there.

-Johor - I wouldn't recommend this. over 3 years agoAnswered by David @ MalaysiaAsia via Travellr.com
+Johor - I wouldn't recommend this. almost 4 years agoAnswered by David @ MalaysiaAsia via Travellr.com

 Ipoh, Ipoh, Ipoh!